-- The Cycle Timing Machine is responsible for the generation of accurately timed events and signals structuring one camera and illumination controller cycle (CIC Cycle), namely: Camera Trigger and Strobe.
-For more information refer to "Cycle Timing Machine" on the next page - The Cycle Manager is responsible for the generation of the CycleStart event.
+• The Cycle Timing Machine is responsible for the generation of accurately timed events and signals structuring one camera and illumination controller cycle (CIC Cycle), namely: Camera Trigger and Strobe.

+See also: "Cycle Timing Machine" on the next page

+• The Cycle Manager is responsible for the generation of the CycleStart event.
 It prevents initiating a new cycle while the start cycle conditions are not all satisfied and while the cycle timing machine does not allow a new cycle to begin.

-For more information refer to "Cycle Manager" on page 88 - The Cycle Trigger Manager is responsible, in collaboration with the Cycle Manager and the Sequence Manager, to elaborate the effective CycleStart event that initiates one cycle of the Cycle Timing Machine.
-For more information refer to "Cycle Trigger Manager" on page 89. - The Sequence Manager manages sequences of CIC cycles according to user-defined start sequence and stop sequence conditions.
-For more information refer to "Sequence Manager" on page 91.
+See also: "Cycle Manager" on page 101

+• The Cycle Trigger Manager is responsible, in collaboration with the Cycle Manager and the Sequence Manager, to elaborate the effective CycleStart event that initiates one cycle of the Cycle Timing Machine.

+See also: "Cycle Trigger Manager" on page 102

+• The Sequence Manager manages sequences of CIC cycles according to user-defined start sequence and stop sequence conditions.

+See also: "Sequence Manager" on page 104